Ranking the Writing Programs Best for You

 Your Professional Plans: Consider the Curriculum Best for Your Art & Your Work

 In choosing a writing program, you may also want to consider the practical side of writing: what to do for a living, until both your avocation and vocation become one and the same.
 Please keep in mind that—although academe has never been more hospitable to living authors—the competition for full-time teaching jobs is fierce.
 In a typical year, the academic job market generates 300 tenure-track jobs in creative writing while our writing programs confer advanced degrees to another 4,000 graduates.
 The academic job market is one of the most exploitative, with a growing underclass of part-time workers.
 The percentage of adjunct positions has increased from 30% in 1975 to 48% today.
 These positions offer low pay, poor benefits, and no long-term job security.

 There are, however, many vocations that require a writer’s skills and creativity, and many graduates of creative writing programs have enjoyed successful careers in advertising, public relations, journalism, publishing, arts administration, and technical writing.
 Many programs provide internships, editorial opportunities, and courses in various kinds of professional writing that might improve your prospects in securing professional work in these fields; but if wealth and job security are your main goals, an MBA will serve you better than an MFA.
 Your main goal in attending a writing program must be artistic, or you will be disappointed.
 If you aspire to become a literary writer, you will benefit from attending one of the programs listed in our guide.

-If you plan to brave the academic job market upon graduation, keep in mind that there are two assets in that arena: first, excellent published work by reputable presses and, second, expertise in various niches of literary scholarship and theory.
-In addition to finding the artistic company and mentorship that will facilitate your best artistic work, you should also become an expert in a few literary eras, authors, and theories.
-With budgetary cutbacks in higher educations, departments of English increasingly value versatility in faculty members—those who can teach various courses of study.
-If your background in literature is somewhat weak, it may be best to consider a three-year—or longer—course of study in order to give yourself more time to complete some scholarly research and to develop expertise in teaching other courses of literature besides those in creative writing.
+If you plan to brave the academic job market upon graduation, keep in mind that there are two assets in that arena: first, excellent work published by reputable presses; and, second, expertise in various niches of literary scholarship and cultural studies.
+In addition to finding the artistic company that will facilitate your best artistic work, you should also become an expert in a few literary eras, authors, and theories.
+With budgetary cutbacks in higher education, departments of English increasingly value versatility in faculty members—those who can teach various courses of study.
+If your background in literature is weak, it may be best to consider a three-year—or longer—course of study in order to give yourself more time to develop expertise in teaching other courses of literature besides those in creative writing.

-If you will soon graduate from high school and you are seeking a college with a strong course of study in creative writing, you should keep in mind that every great writer was, at first, a voracious and omnivorous reader; and many great writers, as part of their apprenticeships, also became fluent in two or more languages.
+If you will soon graduate from high school and you are seeking a college with a strong course of study in creative writing, you should keep in mind that every great writer was, at first, a voracious and omnivorous reader.
+Many great writers, as part of their apprenticeships, also became fluent in two or more languages.
 Nothing makes one’s mother tongue more vivid and mysterious than seeing its limitations and powers from the vantage point of thinking and speaking in another language.
-With each passing year, the world grows smaller, and literature, to remain relevant, will become more global in its reach.
-You must first become an expert and wide-ranging reader before you can hope to become a serious writer, so you may benefit the most from an undergraduate course of study in which the majority of your work is in classes of literature and languages, rather than in workshops.
+With each passing year, the world grows smaller, and literature, to remain relevant, becomes more global in its reach.
+You must first become an expert and wide-ranging reader before you can hope to become a serious writer.
+You may benefit the most from an undergraduate course of study in which the majority of your work is in classes of literature and languages, rather than in creative writing workshops.
 You should seek a college that features a strong and diverse curriculum in the liberal arts in addition to classes in creative writing and a lively series of visiting writers.